-AmeriCorps is committed to strengthening and supporting full inclusion and equal opportunity for persons with disabilities in its programs and activities, through enforcement and compliance with requirements of the Rehabilitation Act of 1973, as amended, including Section 504.
-If you have questions regarding program accessibility requirements, contact the Disability Program Manager by sending an email to: reasonableaccommodation@americorps.gov.
+Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) prohibits discrimination based on disability in programs and activities, public or private.
+AmeriCorps is committed to strengthening and supporting full inclusion and equal opportunity for persons with disabilities in its programs and activities.
+If you have questions regarding program accessibility requirements, contact the disability program manager by sending an email to reasonableaccommodation@americorps.gov.

 Reasonable Accommodation

-Employees and applicants for Federal employment who need to request a reasonable accommodation or personal assistance services may contact the Disability Program Manager by sending an email to: reasonableaccommodation@americorps.gov.
+Employees and applicants for federal employment who need to request a reasonable accommodation or personal assistance services may contact the disability program manager by sending an email to: reasonableaccommodation@americorps.gov

-AmeriCorps is committed to making its information accessible to individuals with disabilities by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973.
-The Section 508 standards are the technical requirements and criteria agencies must meet to conform with this law.
-To learn more about the technical standards or the regulations that govern accessibility of federal electronic information, visit section508.gov.
+AmeriCorps is committed to making its information accessible to individuals with disabilities by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973 (29 U.S.C. § 794 d).

 Under Section 508, federal agencies must give individuals with disabilities who seek services or information access to, and use of, information and data comparable to what is available to members of the public who do not have disabilities, unless an undue burden would be imposed upon the agency.
+Similarly, federal agencies must give their employees with disabilities access to and use of information and data comparable to what is available to federal employees who do not have disabilities, unless an undue burden would be imposed.
+To learn more about the technical standards or the regulations that govern accessibility of federal electronic information, visit section508.gov.

-The Architectural Barriers Act (ABA) requires access to facilities that are designed, built, altered, or leased with Federal funds.
+The Architectural Barriers Act requires access to facilities that are designed, built, altered, or leased with Federal funds.
 The Access Board is the federal agency responsible for enforcing the ABA.
 The Access Board's accessibility standards are available on the US Access Board website.

 If you believe that a physical facility that is designed, built, altered, or leased with Federal funds by AmeriCorps does not comply with the ABA, refer to the US Access Board’s website under ABA Enforcement – File a Complaint.